At least 72 people die in devastating flash floods in eastern Spain

 Outside Viena's bar, people were venturing out to see what they could salvage.
 Cars were piled up and the streets were filled with clumps of water-logged branches.

-Relatives of the missing filled social media and local television and radio outlets with appeals to find their loved ones.
+Some residents appealed for news of their missing loved ones via social media, television and radio broadcasts.

-Leonardo Enrique told RTVE that his family had been searching for hours for his son, Leonardo Enrique Rivera, 40, who was driving a delivery van when it began to rain.
-His son had sent a message saying his van was flooding and that he had been hit by another vehicle when he was near Ribarroja, an industrial town which is one of the worst affected, Enrique said.
+Leonardo Enrique told RTVE that his family searched for hours for his 40-year-old son, Leonardo Enrique Rivera, who was driving a delivery van when the rain began.
+His son sent a message saying his van was flooding and that he had been hit by another vehicle near Ribarroja, an industrial town that is among the worst affected, Enrique said.

 Soccer games for Valencia and neighboring club Levante were postponed.